Whitey Herzog, Hall of Fame manager who led St. Louis Cardinals to 3 pennants, dies at 92

 NEW YORK — (AP) — Whitey Herzog, the gruff and ingenious Hall of Fame manager who guided the St. Louis Cardinals to three pennants and a World Series title in the 1980s and perfected an intricate, nail-biting strategy known as "Whiteyball," has died.
 He was 92.

 Cardinals spokesman Brian Bartow said Tuesday the team had been informed of his death by Herzog's family.
-The team was not yet sure whether it happened Monday night or Tuesday.
-Herzog had been at Busch Stadium on April 4 for the Cardinals' home opener.
+The team did not immediately have additional details about Herzog, who had been at Busch Stadium on April 4 for the Cardinals' home opener.

+“Whitey Herzog devoted his lifetime to the game he loved, excelling as a leader on and off the field,” Jane Forbes Clark, chair of the Hall of Fame's board of directors, said in a statement.
+“Whitey always brought the best out of every player he managed with a forthright style that won him respect throughout the game.”

 A crew-cut, pot-bellied tobacco chewer who had no patience for the "buddy-buddy" school of management, Herzog joined the Cardinals in 1980 and helped end the team's decade-plus pennant drought by adapting it to the artificial surface and distant fences of Busch Memorial Stadium.
 A typical Cardinals victory under Herzog was a low-scoring, 1-run game, sealed in the final innings by a “bullpen by committee,” relievers who might be replaced after a single pitch, or temporarily shifted to the outfield, then brought back to the mound.